Man jumps off interstate after tossing suspected drugs during low-speed chase with Port Allen marshals

 Shortly after, Baton Rouge Police arrived to investigate.
 According to BRPD, the man jumped from the interstate between the 1000 and 1100 blocks of South Boulevard.

-The man survived the fall and was brought to Our Lady of the Lake Regional Medical Center with "shallow breathing," Jones added.
+The man survived the fall and was brought to Our Lady of the Lake Regional Medical Center with "shallow breathing," Jones said.
 BRPD added that he was in critical condition with life-threatening injuries.

 Trending News